 The Thumb is the epitome of its name.
 It is perfect for solo or group road trips with a close-knit community and a short ride time to many destinations and activities.
 So pack your bag and try these activities this summer!

-This summer, these cities and towns—and their neighbors around the Thumb—are hosting a range of festivals, fairs, shows, and other special events.
+This summer, these cities and towns—and their neighbors around the Thumb—are hosting various festivals, fairs, shows, and other special events.

 - August 4-5: Port Sanilac Blues Festival